jraylan/django-bookstack/README.md

 ## Quick start

-2. Add \"django_bookstack\" to your INSTALLED_APPS setting like this:
+2. Add \"django_bookstack\" to your INSTALLED_APPS settings like this:

 ``` python
 # settings.py